Time Frame: 1 Week

 Objective: Students will design and create a house that is functional for the average human that is contained inside a tin can.

 - Aleksandr Mergold and Jason Austin architects from Pennsylvania have come up with the innovative idea of making pre-fabricated housing using farm grain dryers.
-Show your class their website to get them inspired.
+Show your class their website (click on the news link and go to 2011 to see pictures) to get them inspired.

 - #10 tin cans

 - Card Stock

 - Recyclable items like toilet paper tubes, plastic bottles & containers, etc.

 - Challenge your students to create a house out of soup can or #10 can that is the most innovative and functional.
 You can also have the group that comes up with the most “green” house design win a special prize or more points.

 - There should be “diorama” made out of a can and a write up and/or pictures describing the house.